-This guide can support employers in preparing for an inspection from The Pensions Regulator.
-However, please note it's the employer's responsibility to carry out their duties and provide the regulator with the evidence they need.
+This guide supports employers that are preparing for an inspection from The Pensions Regulator.
+However, please note that it's the employer's responsibility to carry out their duties and provide the regulator with the evidence they need.

 The aim of this guide is to provide an overview of what the regulator may ask for during an inspection.
 It doesn't include everything.